 How does a telescope work?

-You must have seen a lot of beautiful pictures of galaxies, nebulae, and planets taken by both huge, high powered telescopes, and small, home used ones.
-Have you wondered how it's possible to see such distant objects and scale up their images to smoothly see that much detail?
+You must have seen a lot of beautiful pictures of galaxies, nebulae, and planets taken by both huge, high-powered telescopes and small, home-used ones.
+Have you wondered how it's possible to see such distant objects and scale up their images to see that much detail smoothly?
 Here is how it works:

 A telescope consists of two main elements, an objective and an eyepiece.
 The objective is usually a mirror, or a lens, that focuses the incoming light of the observed object.
-The eyepiece is a set of lenses which corrects the direction of the beam, and lets you get closer to the image.
+The eyepiece is a set of lenses that corrects the direction of the beam and lets you get closer to the image.
 Learn more about how the eyepiece affects your skywatching experience with our telescope field of view calculator.

 Telescope magnification equation